The sociopathic stare is a chilling gaze that can unsettle anyone.

 This term is not formally used in clinical psychology or psychiatry.
 Not all sociopaths display this particular gaze, and the presence of this gaze alone does not definitively indicate sociopathy.

-Unresponsive: “Sociopath eyes” also lack responsiveness or engagement during social interactions.
-They do not show the typical eye responses or micro-expressions usually seen in conversations, like widening in surprise, squinting in confusion, or softening in empathy.
+- Unresponsive: “Sociopath eyes” also lack responsiveness or engagement during social interactions.
+They do not show the typical eye responses or micro-expressions usually seen in conversations, like widening in surprise, squinting when confused, or softening in empathy.
 This lack of emotional mirroring can make the gaze seem empty or hollow, contributing to a sense of disconnect.

 The chapter Staring Into Ice from the book “Looking into the Eyes of a Killer: A Psychiatrist’s Journey through the Murderer’s World” describes the sociopathic gaze: